Venera Khoromskaia, Dr. rer. nat.

 calculation of the 3D convolution integrals with the Newton kernel is reduced

-In this way, in 2007 the development of the tensor-structured numerical methods was started by solving some
+In this way, in 2007 the development of the tensor-structured numerical methods was started by solving challenging 3D

-One of the advantages of this approach for the Hartree-Fock equation is that there is no obligation to usage
+One of the advantages of tensor-based approach for the Hartree-Fock equation is that there is no obligation to usage

 of the Gaussian-type basis functions, since the analytical integration is completely avoided.

 We have developed two 3D grid-based Hartree-Fock solvers by tensor numerical methods.
 Both solvers are considered in our book.